Aendirr/aendirr/README.md

 - 👯 I’m looking to collaborate on [QB Project](https://github.com/qbcore-framework)

-- 💬 Ask me about **I live in Turkey.
+- 💬 Ask me about: **I live in Turkey.
 I have had a passion for programming since I was a kid.
 I wanted to improve myself in this field.
 That's why I started with MTA first and then continued with fivem.
 I have a game project that I made myself.
 I'm still working on it.**

 - 📫 How to reach me **iletisimaendirr@gmail.com**